ibgarrido/ibgarrido/README.md

 - 🔭 I’m currently working on personal projects and ipre (research for bachelor's degree)
 - 🌱 I’m currently learning the fundamentals of computer science (Probably all my life lol)
 - 📫 How to reach me: ibgarrido@uc.cl
-- :computer: Favorite OS: Mac OS.
+- 💻 Favorite OS: Mac OS.
 - ⚡ Fun fact: Let me think about it...